 - art: follow the Goldsworthy art installation and be sure to hit up the Walt Disney Family Museum.

-- discovery: pick a route on the Choose-Your-Own-Adventure map available at Little Free Library-styled cubbies throughout the Presidio.
+- discovery: pick a route on the Choose-Your-Own-Adventure map (pictured above) available at Little Free Library-styled cubbies throughout the Presidio.

 - beach: head over to the iconic Crissy Field and stick your toes right in the water.